 Handworterbuch des Soziologie, hrg. v.
-A. VIERKANDT, TÖNNIES' Treatise: Gemeinschaft und Gesellschaft, 346; Kritik der öffentlichen Meinung, 490.
+A. VIERKANDT, TÖNNIES' Treatise: Gemeinschaft und Gesellschaft, 346;

+Kritik der öffentlichen Meinung, 490.

--, III, Gemeinschaft und Gesellschaft, 178; his concept of "community", 183; Gemeinschaft is an essential "social organism" in which the individual is ingrown; Gesellschaft is the mechanical aggregate of transitory social ties and reaggregate of transitory social ties and relations that are the products of human arbitrariness; Wesenswille and Kürwille, 184; examples of Gemeinschaften: marriage, family, domestic relationship, mark-community, sib, village, ancient and medieval cities, guilds, religious community, church.
-Gesellschaft is destructive to culture; two periods of cultural development; examples: modern city with trade and industry; politics; cosmopolitan life: Tönnies' view passes cosmopolitan life; Tönnies' view passes into a philosophy of history; he extols medieval corporations and depreciates the process of differentiation, 185; his Marxian pessimism of the development of the "capitalist" society; Gemeinschaft as "organism" is Schelling's idea; differentiated and undifferentiated societal relationships, 186; social Dynamics, 187; corporate persons like organized authoritative communities have a unity capable of volition and action, at least to the minds of their members they are persons similar to individual men; Tönnies means this equalization only in a fictitious sense, 245; his irrationalist romantic conception of "Gemeinschaft" is normative and opposed to "Gesellschaft"; the former completely realized in medieval society, 271; family life is a standard example of a "Gemeinschaft" but may show such defects that its real community is destroyed, which fact is unaccountable in Tönnies view, 272; Gemeinschaft rests on an instinctive basis and is ruled by a "natural will"; prototypes are the immediate family and the extended kinship; he includes the domestic community, the mark-community, the medieval town with its guilds; but his concept of community has no typical structural character, 346; cf. sub voce: Undifferentiated Organized Communities], his distinction between community and association (Gemeinschaft und Gesellschaft) is given a peculiar turn by DARMSTAEDTER, 408-410; TÖNNIES cannot appreciate "public opinion" because of his rationalistic individualistic view of the "Gesellschaft", 490; he adopte Werfer's ideal typical method he adopts Weber's ideal-typical method and does not sufficiently distinguish free organizations from institutional communities, 571; Tönnies says that a "Gesell-schaft" is based on the principle of do ut des, 573; he considers the contract containing the external rational purpose the exhaustive explanation of the "Kör-perschaften" without a "communal mind"; he calls their internal unity a "construction of thought", 579.
+III, Gemeinschaft und Gesellschaft, 178; his concept of "community", 183; Gemeinschaft is an essential "social organism" in which the individual is ingrown; Gesellschaft is the mechanical aggregate of transitory social ties and relations that are the products of human arbitrariness; Wesenswille and Kürwille, 184; examples of Gemeinschaften: marfamily, riage, domestic relationship, mark-community, sib, village, ancient and medieval cities, guilds, religious community, church.
+Gesellschaft is des-tructive to culture; two periods of cultural development; examples: modern city with trade and industry; politics; cosmopolitan life; Tönnies' view passes into a philosophy of history; he extols medieval corporations and depreciates the process of differentiation, 185; his Marxian pessimism of the development of the "capitalist" society; Gemeinschaft as "organism" is SCHELLING's idea; differentiated and undifferentiated societal relationships, 186; social Dynamics, 187; corporate persons like organized authoritative communities have a unity capable of volition and action, at least to the minds of their members they are persons similar to individual men; TONNIES means this equalization only in a fictilious sense, 245; his irrationalist romantic con-ception of "Gemeinschaft" is normative and opposed to "Gesellschaft"; the former completely realized in medieval society, 271; family life is a standard example of a "Gemeinschaft" but may show such defects that its real community is destroyed, which fact is unaccountable in TÖNNIES' view, 272; Gemeinschaft rests on an instinctive basis and is ruled by a "natural will"; prototypes are the immediate family and the extended kinship; he includes the domestic community, the mark-community, the medieval town with its guilds; but his concept of community has no typical structural character, 346; [cf. sub voce: Undifferentiated Organized Communities], his distinction between community and association (Gemein-schaft und Gesellschaft) is given a pecu-(Gemeinliar turn by DARMSTAEDTER, 408-410; TÖNNIES cannot appreciate "public opinion" because of his rationalistic individualistic view of the "Gesellschaft", 490; he adopts WEBER's ideal-typical method and does not sufficiently distinguish free organizations from institutional commu-nitics, 571; TÖNNIES says that a "Gesell-schaft" is based on the principle of do ut des, 573; he considers the contract containing the external rational purpose the exhaustive explanation of the "Kör-"communal perschaften" without a mind"; he calls their internal unity a "construction of thought", 579.

-Tool, II, wherever tools are found to control nature, be it in ever so primitive a form, we are on historical ground, in a cultural area, 258.
+TOOL, II, wherever tools are found to control nature, be it in ever so primitive a form, we are on historical ground, in a cultural area, 258.